VIDEO: What Would You Do If A Cheetah Jumped Into Your Car For 10 Minutes?

 "Another jumped up on the hood and was staring at us through the windshield.
 They were just curious, we kept calm and let them go about their business," he said.
 "Quite a thrill to be this close!"

-And while the big cats are known for their speed, it's safe to say that this cheetah took its time – it was there for about 10 minutes, according to the BBC.
+And while the cats are known for their speed, it's safe to say that this cheetah took its time – it was there for about 10 minutes, according to the BBC.

 The video shows it entering into the right back seat, curiously sniffing.
 The driver is frozen in the front seat.